hust-conch/verifiable-log-evidence-filter/README.md

 # EvidenceLog Reproduction Guide

-This reproduction artifact accompanies the paper
-**A Verifiable Pre-Diagnostic Evidence Filtering Framework for System Log Anomaly Analysis**.
+This reproduction artifact accompanies the paper **Validity-Aware Evidence Filtering for System Log Anomaly Analysis**.

 It is written as a reviewer reproduction guide.
 It is not a general-purpose project README.